 If you add too much water to concrete, then it becomes a sloppy paste and is hard to work with.
 Too little water will end up weakening the final product.
 Next time you see concrete crumbling, snap a picture and post it with the caption: “This is what happens when you don’t use enough water when mixing concrete.”
 It will totally go viral.

 Concrete is a very energy-efficient building material.
 Concrete walls can significantly reduce the need for heating and cooling.
 The high rock ratio that makes up concrete creates a very durable material.
-That is why concrete is used for pools, driveways, roads and foundations.
+That is why concrete is used by domestic concreting companies for pools, driveways, roads and foundations.
 It can even be used underwater.
 It’s just that strong.
 Cement is strong, but it’s no concrete.

 Concrete is also versatile as a building material — it’s easy to mold, stain, shape and paint.
 You can even create different textures that look expensive but don’t come with the maintenance or price of a costlier material.